reichlab/variant-nowcast-hub/README.md

 3. The variance in the eventually observed clade counts depends on the eventual sample size, or number of sequences tested on a particular day.
 With a large number of sequences, the variance of the clade counts would tend to be larger and with a small number of sequences the variance would be smaller.
 However, the number of sequences itself is not of particular epidemiological interest.
 The evaluation plan introduced below evaluates the counts assuming they follow a multinomial observation model with sample size equal to the number of sequences collected on the target date and location that have been reported as of the evaluation date, so as to eliminate the nuisance parameter of the count variance.

-## Model evaluation

-We note that due to some of the challenges outlined above, upon launch of the hub, final evaluation plans remain a work in progress.
-However, below we outline a sketch of the possible evaluation schemes.

 ### Notation